NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

       impact.
   - name: Independent
     icon: fas fa-star-of-life
-    content: Our audit commissions are made up of independent, academic experts with no ties to the involved industry or organization.
-We work together with partners on explicit conditions of autonomy and transparency.
-We do not cooperate in ethics washing.
+    content: Our audit commissions are independent, academic, multi-disciplinary and diverse.
+Participating experts have no ties to the algorithmic methods or organizations under review.
+We work together with partners under explicit conditions to avoid ethics washing.
   - name: Nonprofit
     icon: fas fa-leaf